Which subsurface drainage system to use

 If water enters slowly throughout most of the hole, the soil's permeability will be low.
 The earlier collected soil sample from moling depth will then need to be used to determine the soil's suitability for mole drainage.

-The ball test indicates whether a soil is prone to slaking and/or dispersion which will indicate its ability to hold the mole channel shape.
+The ball test indicates whether a soil is prone to slaking or dispersion, which will indicate its ability to hold the mole channel shape.

-The same aggregates as above have also been remoulded (representing ploughing) and then placed into distilled water in the left petri dish (Figure 2).
-Note that strong dispersion has now occurred with the surface soil as well as the subsoil.
+In Figure 2, the same aggregates have also been remoulded (representing ploughing) and then placed into distilled water in the left petri dish.
+The results are that strong dispersion has now occurred with the surface soil as well as the subsoil.
 Again, no dispersion has taken place in the gypsum solution in the right petri dish.

 Although gypsum is very efficient at reducing dispersion in the upper layers of the soil profile, it is unlikely to penetrate to the depths where mole drainage occurs.
 Expert guidance is needed when designing a drainage system for dispersive soils.